jfdm/jfdm.github.io/post/2020-08-04-Well-Typed-Data.md

   C : Char -> Razor g TyChar
 ```

-Our razor follows standard constructions used in intrinsically typed interpreters in which variables are De Bruijn indicies realised using the `Elem` list existential quantifier from `Data.List.Elem` that is quantified over a type-level context.
+Our razor follows standard constructions used in intrinsically typed interpreters: variables are De Bruijn indicies realised using the `Elem` list existential quantifier from `Data.List.Elem` that quantifies over a type-level context.

 So let's get started.